Millie Chu Baird

 - started and managed the Climate Corps program;

 - staffed a partnership of energy and aluminum companies centered around strategically managing and reducing GHG emissions;

-- led the development and implementation of partnerships with food service and quick-serve companies to drive improvements in animal agriculture management practices.
+- led the development and implementation of partnerships with food service and quick-serve companies to drive improvements in animal agriculture management practices; and

-Millie has also managed legislative climate campaigns in New Jersey and Connecticut and helped to implement the Northeast's Regional Greenhouse Gas Initiative (RGGI).
+- managed legislative climate campaigns in NJ and Connecticut and helped to implement the Northeast’s Regional Greenhouse Gas Initiative (RGGI).